telliott99/Swift-frameworks/README.md

 * Getting a (seedable) [rand](files/getting_randy.md) function back into Swift.

+* Using the RandFW framework to make a command line [demo](files/Encoder.md) for encryption and decryption.

 * [Objective-C framework](files/num10.md) including our C files called by Swift on the command line.

 * [Objective-C framework](files/num8.md) including our C files called from a Swift Cocoa app.